appsaeed/github-workflows/docs/package-publish-github.md

   workflow_dispatch:

-  # the workflow will triger when git push in main branche
+  # The workflow will trigger when git pushes in the main branch
   push:
     branches:
       - main
-  # the workflow will triger when your create release from github
+  # The workflow will trigger when you create a release from GitHub
   release:
     types: [published]